 All vehicles: $90 if purchased at the start of summer session; $70 if purchased at the start of fall quarter; $50 if purchased at the start of spring quarter.
 This fee is nonrefundable.

 Where do students get dropped off?

+APE students must park their vehicles in the college parking lots.
+The most convenient location is Lot C on the east side of campus off Stelling Road, near the entrance to the pool and Physical Education complex.
 Students with severe mobility problems that makes walking or wheeling from Lot C to PE 13 impossible or inadvisable may use the drop-off access road behind gyms PE1 and PE2.
 After dropping-off the student, the vehicle must then be parked in Lot C during the student's class period.
 This area is also used by paratransit vehicles.

 PE 13 Passenger Pickup/Dropoff Zone

 Vehicles are not permitted to remain in the loading area or in the access road area